Arsen1g/CNN-VISCRTX-CORR/README.md

 ## Motivation

-Analysisng how **deep neural networks (DNNs)** mirror human visual processing is a key question in **computational neuroscience** and **NeuroAI** and much broader objectives towards interperable analysis of Deep Neural Networks with biologically intelligent systems.
+Being able to analyse how **deep neural networks (DNNs)** mirror human visual processing is a key question in **computational neuroscience** and **NeuroAI** which draws on much broader questions and lines towards interperable analysis of DNNs.

 This analysis examines: